timeblock4228waterphone/Time-anchor/README.md

 # neurodiversity time friendly tool.

+A printable visual tool for people with time blindness.
+Timeblindness is hard . for this you do not need all the tools at once. for timeblidness some time is easy some time is hard

-A printable visual tool for people with time blindness. sometimes with time blindness it hard to know what time it because energy levl cange alot this keeps up with you
+sometimes with time blindness it hard to know what time it because energy levl cange alot this keeps up with you

+for low enegry look at 6 unit one  or the stick man and the task check off one

 It helps you see where you are in the day, understand the next few hours, and track time using AM/PM, 24-hour time, grids, and clock references.
 <img width="1700" height="2200" alt="Time-compass-for-time-blindness docx-1" src="https://github.com/user-attachments/assets/c67123e4-53cf-4711-8ce4-3d6044339982" />